-With the rapid evolution of modern technology, industries have evolved equally to require more channeled expertise and manual labor.
-Job opportunities from around the world are growing by day, but, the competition for rewarding prospects is equally fierce.
-To stay ahead of this competition, international education from a country as advanced as the USA is key.
+With the rapid evolution of modern technology, industries have also evolved to require more specialized expertise and skilled labor.
+Job opportunities around the world are growing by the day, but the competition for rewarding prospects is equally fierce.
+To stay ahead of this competition, international education from a country as advanced as the USA can be a valuable advantage.

-Universities in the USA are known for their top-tier educational facilities that are sure to set an individual on a path to a successful career.
-Thanks to their well-planned academia these universities constantly rank among top universities in the world in terms of research, facilities, campus life, and the learning environment.
+Universities in the USA are known for their strong educational facilities, research opportunities, and wide range of academic programs.
+Many U.S. universities consistently appear in major global university rankings for research, academic reputation, facilities, campus life, and learning environment.
 In this article, we aim to discuss 15 of the top universities in the USA for international students.

 Top Universities in the US for International Students